 The opening is big enough for LED string lights or tea lights.

 Step 5: put lights in your new paper star lantern!

 To close the star, poke 2 small holes and thread a piece of clear fishing line or bead cord through.
 Tie a knot to close the star.

-This star can sit on a table, or if you want to hang it, just tie some fishing line through the openings on one of the star tips.
+This paper star lantern can sit on a table, or if you want to hang it, just tie some fishing line through the openings on one of the star tips.